-Submarine cables laid within the territorial seas of the State require a prior foreshore consent issued by the Minister for Environment, Community and Local Government.
+Submarine cables laid within the territorial seas of the State require a prior foreshore consent issued by the Minister for Housing,Planning, Community and Local Government.

-Anyone seeking to lay a cable on the Irish continental shelf should consult the Department of Communications, Energy and Natural Resources to ensure that the cable’s proposed route does not interfere with current or planned uses of the seabed.
+Anyone seeking to lay a cable on the Irish continental shelf should consult the Department of Housing, Planning, Community and Local Government to ensure that the cable’s proposed route does not interfere with current or planned uses of the seabed.